FormulaicSquid/Scripts/Youtube-playlist-to-Spotify/README.md

 - Go to https://jolantahuba.github.io/YT-Backup/, and follow the instructions to get a csv of the desired playlist.
 - Save the csv file in the playlists folder, and give it an appropriate name.
+- You can have multiple CSVs from Multiple playlists at the same time if you desire.

 ## Create a `.env` File
 Then, create a `.env` file in the root directory of your project.
 This file will store your API credentials and IDs.